dheraclio/dheraclio/README.md

 ### Welcome to my GitHub Page
-I am a Senior Systems Analyst, with M.Sc. and B.Sc.in Computer Science, experienced at desktop applications for Windows in MS Visual C++ and backend services for Linux in Java.
+Senior Software Engineer, Computer Science M.Sc., Computer Science B.Sc., experienced at desktop applications for Windows in MS Visual C++ and backend services, Web Services REST and SOAP in Java for Linux.
-In addition, I have experience as team leader, DevOps, Webservices and Oracle Database.
-I am also interest Agile, QA, CI and mobile development.

-I am seeking new challenges by means of a position in North America or remotely.
-It may be full-time, part-time or even volunteer.
+Seeking an in person or remote position in North America.

 ### GitHub Projects